leesei/leesei.github.io/src/content/post/cinnamon-notes.md

 > I've been using Cinnamon as my desktop environment for 7+ years.
 > But Cinnamon 6 has been a bit buggy, so I'm switching to Gnome in Fall 2024 (also to enjoy its vast extensions).
+> Then Gnome dropped X11 support in 2025-09 so I switched back to Cinnamon.

 Applets, extensions are installed at `~/.local/share/cinnamon/`.
 User configs are at `~/.cinnamon/`.